ReeceGordon/BlazorBattleShips/README.md

 # BlazorBattleShips

-A small web application that allows one player to play a one side game of Battleships.
+A small web application made to test the waters with .Net Blazor WebAssembly that allows one player to play a one side game of Battleships.
 Three battleships spawn on a 100 tile grid at random locations ensuring to never overlap with each other.
 Coordinates are entered to specifiy a tile to attack, shots result in hitting the tile and displaying such.
 The game ends when all battleships are successfully hit.

 Demo can be found at:http://blazorbattleships.reecegordon.co.uk/